Fujifilm GFX 50S vs Olympus TG-5

 Travel and landscape photographers will find it useful that the TG-5 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the TG-5 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
+Both the GFX 50S and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The GFX 50S was replaced by the Fujifilm GFX 50S II, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm GFX 50S and the Olympus TG-5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.